PrashantBisht/PrashantBisht/README.md

 I am Senior Software Engineer wiith 8 YOE .
 I usually use github to do small POCs

 * 🌍  I'm based in India
-* 🧠  I'm learning React
+* 🧠  I'm a frontend engineer with 8YOE in Angular and React .
+I am currently learning Java and springboot

 ### Skills